l8518/App/docs/Meetings.md

 This contains the meeting notes for each week.

+# Week 5
+## Done
+- Finishing up the heatmap
+- Preparing all the features in one pipeline
+- Making a scroll (over-) view page

+## Meeting
+- Presentation

 # Week 4
+## Done
+- Start building bubble chart with range time slider
+- Start of heatmap for skincolor
+- Researching multiple models for extracting features

+## Meeting
 - Face main part
 - Heat map showing only the line of century.
  - Click on century folds out to more specific view (original heatmap)